everyskills/TheBossBaby/README.md

 ## TheBoosBaby for cross-platform v1.0.0

-UIBox is a Search extendable app with plugins and fetchers
+TheBoosBaby is a Search extendable app with plugins and fetchers